MikeDacre/fyrd/docs/index.rst

 | Version | 0.6.1                                              |
 +---------+----------------------------------------------------+

-Allows simple job submission with *dependency tracking and queue waiting* with either torque, slurm, or locally with the multiprocessing module.
-It uses simple techiques to avoid overwhelming the queue and to catch bugs on the fly.
+Allows easy job submission with *dependency tracking and queue waiting* with either torque, slurm, or locally with the multiprocessing module.
+It uses simple techiques to avoid overwhelming the queue and to catch bugs (e.g. queue stalling) on the fly.

 Contents: